bumptech/glide/README.md

 Glide
 =====
-Glide is an image loading library for Android that wraps image loading, resizing, memory and disk caching, and bitmap recycling into one simple and easy to use interace.
+Glide is an image loading library for Android that wraps image loading, resizing, memory and disk caching, and bitmap recycling into one simple and easy to use interface.

 Glide works best for long lists or grids where every item contains an image or images, but it's also effective for almost any case where you need to fetch, resize, and display a remote image.

-Who Shouldn't Use Glide?
+Who shouldn't use Glide?
 ------------------------
 If you only have local assets or very infrequently display remote assets and never display remote or resized assets in a list, then Glide is probably overkill for you.

-Glide is also focused primarily on loading images from the sdcard efficiently and does not currently include code to download images from a URL (though that code does exist in the sample project).

 Also you probably shouldn't bother if you're not writing an Android app...

-Who Should Use Glide?
+Who should use Glide?
 ---------------------
 Anyone who displays large numbers of images can benefit from Glide.